Title: Chief Executive

 Kiren played a central role in setting up the five GP urgent access hubs around the county in order to improve patient access to urgent appointments.
 Kiren has also been the CCG lead for diagnostics and maternity services.
 Priorities included increasing diagnostic tests in the community as well as supporting the development of an improved perinatal mental health service.

 Kiren feels privileged to work in and be a part of the NHS.
-Her focus is to work closely with the public and other partners to support the development of high quality sustainable services for the growing population.
+She has a particular interest in developing high quality sustainable services through preventing illness and supporting the frail and vulnerable

 Title: North East Locality Clinical Director